Sharing the Care of Children after Separation

 2. Have a contingency plan

-- Ensure that you have an agreement in place regarding what happens if one of you needs to change plans or has a change in circumstances.
+Ensure that you have an agreement in place regarding what happens if one of you needs to change plans or has a change in circumstances.

-3. Aim to be flexible – it benefits everyone to be flexible with plans and arrangements.
+It benefits everyone to be flexible with plans and arrangements.
 Remember, if you get upset about a change your ex-partner makes, it may make things more difficult next time you need to change your plans.

-4. Keep your ex-partner up to date – Children benefit when their other parent knows about their interests and keeps in touch.
+Children benefit when their other parent knows about their interests and keeps in touch.
 Even if other parents live far away, kids still benefit from regular email, phone and letter contact, particularly if it goes both ways.

-5. Give your ex-partner some time to learn the ropes – in some cases, one parent may have done the majority of the caring for the children.
+In some cases, one parent may have done the majority of the caring for the children.
 In this case, some ex-partners may take a little time to get the hang of it.

-6. Dealing with special celebrations – birthdays, holidays, and other celebrations can be the hardest time to work out parenting plans.
+Birthdays, holidays, and other celebrations can be the hardest time to work out parenting plans.
 Being alone on a significant day, without your child, can be difficult for many separated parents.

 Some parents choose to split special days in half, while others alternate parenting on special days each year.
 Parents often make arrangements such as holding celebrations before or after the special day.
 If possible, try to keep some traditions that you previously shared, such as opening presents in bed in the morning.